lanew/alpha-blog/README.md

 ## Alpha Blog App
 This is practice app to learn rails.
+More to come.